xdev-software/micro-migration/README.md

 There are two possible usages with the Micro migration library:

 The **first**, easier approach is to use the `MigrationEmbeddedStorageManager`.
-It can be used on a brand new datastore or introduced later, after a MicroStream datastore is already in use.
+It can be used on a brand new datastore or introduced later, after a MicroStream/EclipseStore datastore is already in use.
 Only the storage manager (`MigrationEmbeddedStorageManager`) knows about the versioning.
 The rest of application does not know about the version and can have no regards about it.